OpenROV/openrov-cockpit/docs/CREATING-PLUGINS.md

 # Making plugins managable via the plugins applet
 A well behaved plugin will allow the user to enable/disable the plugin after it has been installed.
 That requires the plugin:

+### Browser plugin
-* The plugin must have a disable function and enable function defined
+* The plugin must have a disable function and enable function defined.
+These must be idempotent.
 * The plugin must have a Plugin_Meta object defined

+### Node plugin
+* The plugin must have a disable function and enable function defined.
+These must be idempotent.
+* The plugin must have a Plugin_Meta object defined

+### MCU firmware plugin

+## How it works
+The applet manager behavior that shows the applets has its list dynamically updated from the node server.
+Do we disable across all levels by default?
+That is a global enable/disable.
+Do we allow disabling for just a user?
+The node process still generates GPS data, but this users browser has the receiver disabled

 # Distributing your plugin
 The cockpit software has a built in search feature that looks for plugins that are registered in the bower.io registry.